-Nicolle Wallace: [shakes head, calls Steve Schmidt] Steve, it's Nicole.
-I will gladly resign if you want to blame me for Couric, but if you want me to stay, I'm back on McCain's bus tomorrow, as I never want to deal with that woman ever again!
+Nicolle Wallace: [shakes head, calls Steve Schmidt] Steve, it's Nicolle.
+I will gladly resign if you want to blame me for Couric, but if you want me to stay, then I'm back on McCain's bus tomorrow, as I never want to deal with that woman ever again!

 Jack Cafferty: [news clips analyzing Sarah Palin] If John McCain wins, this woman will be one 72 year-old's heartbeat away from being President of the United States... and if that doesn't scare the hell out of you, it should.

 Campbell Brown: In fairness, probably most people can't name a Supreme Court case.
 But most people are not campaigning to be Vice-President.